Pedestrian Accident Lawyer in Chicago

 - Spinal Cord Injuries

 Pedestrian fatalities most often occur at night.
+With lower visibility, drivers have slower reactions which results in injuries to the pedestrian.
 The influence of drugs or alcohol can be a factor for both the driver and the pedestrian.
+A driver under the influence will again have slower reaction times and have skewed depth perception.

 Car vs. Pedestrian Accidents